2025-2026 School Year

 Prerequisites:

-Biology, Algebra 1 and Geometry completed, Algebra 2 preferably completed, but may be taken concurrently.
+Biology, Algebra 1 and Geometry (to include basic trig functions) completed.
+Algebra 2 completed or being taken concurrently.

 Required Materials